samufacanha2/Samuel/README.md

 ### About Me

 Hi!
-I am Samuel Façanha, a brazilian Computer Engineering student;
+I am Samuel Façanha, a brazilian Computer Science student;

 I am a fullstack developer and an enthusiast of most technologies;